Do we receive the Holy Spirit as a result of faith, or faith plus baptism? What does the Word of God say?

 Obedience and Baptism

-In regard to Acts 5:32, we “obey Him” by having faith in Christ Jesus as our personal Savior.
-As a result of that “act of obedience,” we then receive and are indwelt by the Holy Spirit.
+In regard to Acts 5:32, we “obey Him” by placing our faith in Christ Jesus’ finished work on the cross and believing the gospel.
+(I Corinthians 15:1-4) As a result of that “act of obedience,” we then receive and are indwelt by the Holy Spirit.

 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth;” (Roman 1:17)